GDIAMEL/GLOBAL_EV_ANALYSIS/README.md

 ## Conclusion

 The analysis of global electric vehicle (EV) data reveals a significant upward trend in the adoption of EVs, particularly between 2015 and 2024.
 Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs) have seen the highest deployment rates, supported by a growing network of publicly available fast and slow charging stations.
 The emergence of Fuel Cell Electric Vehicles (FCEVs) is still at a relatively early stage but shows signs of growing interest post-2020.
-Despite this growth, correlation analysis indicates a weak linear relationship between deployment year and measured values, suggesting that other external factors—such as policies, market conditions, and consumer behavior—may play a more decisive role.
+Despite this growth, correlation analysis indicates a weak linear relationship between deployment year and measured values, suggesting that other external factors—such as policies, market conditions, and consumer behavior may play a more decisive role.

 ## Recommendations